 A good mainstream Gothic Revival church of the late Victorian period by a noted local architect and with an overlay of distinctive and high quality 1930s alterations.

-St Joseph’s School, Grafton Street was opened in 1868 and the school chapel was used for saying Mass.
-St Joseph’s became a parish in 1881 and the permanent parish church, designed by Edward Simpson (prolific Roman Catholic architect of Bradford), was opened on 14 September 1887.
+A chapel was opened at St Joseph’s School, Grafton Street in 1868.
+A mission was established in 1881 and the church of St Joseph, designed by Edward Simpson of Bradford, was opened on 14 September 1887.
 Consecration (when the debt was cleared) took place forty years later on 14 September 1937.
 The cost of the church was reported in The Bradford Observer of 15 September 1887 as ‘about £7,000’.
 Internal alterations were made in the 1930s by J. H. Langtry-Langton and his son Peter Langtry-Langton altered the church in 1964.

 The list description (below) is broadly accurate.
 It fails to mention the presbytery which is attached and a part of the composition of the group probably designed and erected together.
-There is a typing error in the references to mandala which should read mandorla for the almond-shaped windows.
-The description of the reredos also seems confused.
+The description of the altar reredos also seems confused.
 It consists of five statues under canopies.
 Above is a later canopy or baldacchino.
-The three side chapels (Sacred Heart and St Patrick to the left of the sanctuary and the former Lady Chapel to the right of the sanctuary, behind the organ) had striking and characteristic marble altars, reredos and communion rails designed by Jack Langtry-Langton in the 1930s.
+The three side chapels (Sacred Heart and St Patrick to the left and the former Lady Chapel to the right, behind the organ) had striking and characteristic marble altars, reredos and communion rails designed by Jack Langtry-Langton in the 1930s.
 The Lady Chapel was converted into a meeting room in the 1970s with the insertion of a false ceiling and removal of Langtry-Langton’s altar etc. The marble facing is in store.
-It is intended to reconvert the meeting room into a Lady Chapel but sadly it is not considered feasible to reinstate the altar.
+It is intended to reconvert the meeting room to a Lady Chapel but sadly it is not considered feasible to reinstate the altar.
 The main double communion rails to the sanctuary are also part of the Langtry-Langton phase of work.
 The designs, whilst entirely appropriate, do have a stylistic hint of 1930s art deco or moderne design.
 Late Victorian stained glass in the main windows at either end, unattributed.
 The substantial marble font with inlay reliefs has been moved from the original baptistery into the nave.